TrainWeb.org Facebook Page

 Page 9

 This, without any room for doubt; is my (PMG) favorite topic of fiscal issues of transit ephemera.
-And, I think it is a lot of peoples' favorite as well.
+And, I think it is the favorite of a lot of other people as well.

 Perhaps because it is the one we personally have used in regularity in our impressionable years.
 Perhaps because it is those years of education where we were taught to go at it alone, in terms of transportation; we weren't driven to school by our parents or another member of the family, or the "yellow bus".
 But most of all, it was issued to us.
 As individuals.
 We put our name on it and it was ours, unlike a token or bus transfer; where anyone could have one for asking and some change.
 We possessed it.
 And for some, it may have been one of, if not the first; items of monetary value issued to us.